nestauk/asf_welsh_energy_consultation/README.md

   - Install packages listed in `requirements.txt`
 - Activate conda environment: `conda activate asf_welsh_energy_consultation`
 - Run `make inputs-pull` to pull the zipped static data from S3 and put it in `/inputs`
-- Follow the instructions (here)[https://github.com/altair-viz/altair_saver/#additional-requirements] to install ChromeDriver, node, and the required packages into your conda environment.

 - Run `python asf_welsh_energy_consultation/analysis/produce_plots.py --local_data_dir <YOUR_LOCAL_DIR>`.
 You need to specify the path to the local directory where your local copy of the EPC data is/will be saved by replacing `<YOUR_LOCAL_DIR>` with the path to your "ASF_data" directory or equivalent.